First published in June, 2010,

 An even simpler form of chant is called recto tono which is Latin for straight tone.
 You simply recite the entire Psalm on one note!
 I once heard a guy behind me in church chanting a Psalm this way and thought he was simply being rebellious or displaying some kind of misguided piety.
 Now I realize he was chanting in a very old and acceptable form.
 Try it some time and you might warm up to it.
 It's probably the easiest form of chant to use with straight text versions of the Psalms; because your chant is on "automatic pilot" you don't have to think about the delivery and can focus more on the content of the Psalms.

-3. Anglican Chants
+Anglican Chants

 Another way of singing Psalms which conforms the music to the text is called Anglican Chant.
 This form of chant came from plainsong, and was created to allow Anglican church choirs to chant the Psalms in four part harmony.
 It first appeared around the same time as the first Book of Common Prayer in the 16th century, so apparently it was intended to be used with the psalter (produced by Miles Coverdale) in that prayer book.
 Plainsong at the time was in Latin while Anglican Chant was in English.
-By the way the Coverdale psalter is still widely used, and is printed in several prayer books as well as pointed psalters, both plainsong and Anglican.
+By the way the Coverdale psalter is still widely used, and is printed in several prayer books as well as pointed psalters, both plainsong and Anglican Chant.

 The Cathedral Psalter, a classic collection of Anglican Chants in use since the 19th century.
 The text is the classic Coverdale Psalter.

 The original Anglican Chants were simple, and sounded like plainsong.
 But over the years, Anglican Chant has evolved into beautiful and complex pieces which are wonderful to hear when performed by a choir.
-If you would like to hear some absolutely beautiful Anglican chants done well, listen to the Psalms sung during Choral Evensong by the Merton College Choir.
+If you search for "Anglican Chant" on You Tube you find some absolutely beautiful samples which will move you to tears.

 A lot of Anglican chants were intended to be sung by choirs in four part harmony, and therefore do not hold up well when sung by an individual.
 However, there are many simple Anglican chants with solid melodies which are great for chanting alone during your personal prayer time.